Master of Mechanical Engineering in the UK is a one-year programme and is available at over 50 universities.

 - Financial Proof of having a sufficient amount (around 1,140 GBP/month) to sustain your stay in the UK

-Note: Please keep in mind that these are general or basic criteria for enrolling in various programs around the country; additional specific requirements may vary depending on university norms.
+Note: These are general or basic criteria for enrolling in various programs nationwide; additional specific requirements may vary depending on university norms.

 University of Cambridge